schabelprojects/profile/README.md

 and then starting the server by typing ```node index.js```

 then you can click the "Download" button on the CV Page.
+For further information just watch the introduction video.

 !!!
 If any complications happen feel free to write me a message !!!